blinklabs-io/docs/src/content/docs/guides/bursa/003-commands.md

 description: Bursa Command Line Guide.
 ---

 We can now use the command line to create a Cardano wallet and output all the files we will need to manage the wallet.
 We can also start the API and access the API Swagger documentation.
+Bursa can also be used to generate hashes, keys, including keys and cetificates need to run a Cardano stake pool.
+There are 7 categories of commands that Bursa can run:

+1. address
+2. api
+3. cert
+4. hash
+5. key - commands for deriving individual keys from a mnemonic
+6. script
+7. wallet

 ## Use Command Line to Create Wallet and Output Wallet Files